togikan/menu/Readme.md

 **EDIT: March 10th, 2021**

-App checked agains [core app quality](https://developer.android.com/docs/quality-guidelines/core-app-quality) checklist.
-Only breach is using [http endpoint rather than https](https://developer.android.com/docs/quality-guidelines/core-app-quality#SC-9).
+App checked against [core app quality](https://developer.android.com/docs/quality-guidelines/core-app-quality) checklist.
+The only breach is using [http endpoint rather than https](https://developer.android.com/docs/quality-guidelines/core-app-quality#SC-9).

-App tested against Android 12 preview.
+App tested with Android 12 preview.

 App tested with profiler with list and details screen in portrait/landscape mode.
 No flags or warning.